 7.5 Higher Education

 7.5 ECTS credits

 Credits

 Department of Sociology

-Syllabus for course at advanced level Population Processes Befolkningsprocesser
+Syllabus for course at advanced level Population Processes

+Befolkningsprocesser

+Course code:

+Valid from:

-Course code: Valid from: Date of approval: Department
+Date of approval:

+Changed:

+Department

-Main field: Specialisation: SO7121 Autumn 2017 2016-04-26 Department of Sociology
+Main field: Specialisation: SO7121 Spring 2021 2016-04-26 2020-09-22 Department of Sociology

 Demography A1N - Second cycle, has only first-cycle course/s as entry requirements

 Decision

-The syllabus is approved by the Board of the Department of Sociology as of April 26 2016.
+The syllabus is approved by the Board of the Department of Sociology 2020-09-22.

 Prerequisites and special admittance requirements

 Bachelor's degree, English 6 or equivalent

 Course structure

+Examination code Name

-Examination codeName1P12Population Processes
+1P12 Population Processes

 Higher Education Credits 7.5

 Course content

 Course at advanced level, aims to familiarize students with the three main population processes -- fertility, mortality and migration -- by focusing on population developments in Sweden and Europe from the end of the 1800s onwards, with some attention to the major population trends and issues in poorer countries.
 The course is structured in three parts.
 Family dynamics focuses especially on the links between female employment, family policies and childbearing.
 The section on migration considers the causes and consequences for individuals and society of international and internal migration.
 The final section considers both biological and social aspects of morbidity and mortality.

 Learning outcomes

 Upon the completion of the course the student is expected to be able to:

 In terms of knowledge and understanding: